p0l4ris06/Obsidian-Vault/Endocytosis.md

-Bulk transport of molecules too large to pass through a cell m
+Bulk transport of molecules too large to pass through a cell membrane even via channel or carrier [[Proteins]], into a cell